John2143/node-rally-tools/Readme.md

 The basic usage is `rally preset list`, which lists all presets.

 `rally preset upload -e [env] -f [preset]` can be used to upload a file to a remote env.
 You can specify multiple -f arguments to upload multiple files.
+If the - argument is given (`rally preset upload -`) then the files are read from stdin.
+For example: `git diff HEAD..UAT --name-only | grep silo-presets |
+rally preset upload -` will upload all changed files using git as the reference.

 `rally preset diff -f [preset]` can be used to view the differences between a local file and a remote one. `--command` can be used to run a command other